Global seismic instrumentation business Guralp needed to completely overhaul their visual identity.

 Founded in 1985, Guralp has been in the business of designing, manufacturing, delivering products, services, systems and solutions for seismic instrumentation for nearly 30 years.
 With an enviable global client list that includes governments, academic institutions, nuclear power plants, oil & gas facilities, geothermal energy plants, dams and buildings to name but a few they felt it was time to bring their original hand-drawn logo and whole visual identity up-to-date.

-Unsure of whether they wanted to retain a degree of the existing logo or not, and working closely with their marketing manager Emma, I first set out doing a detail examination of the visual identity including a logo health check, analysis of the brand, competitor research and a detailed look into seismology as a science.
+We began by carrying out a detailed examination of the visual identity including a logo health check, analysis of the brand, competitor research and a detailed look into seismology as a science.

-It was soon very evident that there was the potential for some design options from an evolution point of view, so a number I created a number of logo designs that answered the brief in various ways.
+It was soon very evident that there was the potential for some design options from an evolution point of view, so we created a number of logo designs that answered the brief in various ways.
+The logo device creates a seismic shift visual.
+Visual connotations of shelter, efficiency, progress and protection.
+Negative space implies a ‘more than symbol’, or unlocking discovering potential, increasing understanding. typographic style of strength and elegance.

 Guralp’s executive board concluded that the preferred concept was a design that took a literal interpretation of the Guralp spring, one that had been inspired a shifting seismic plate diagram.

-Here’s a brief overview of how I got from the logo healthcheck to the final logo.
+Here’s a brief overview of how we got from the logo healthcheck to the final logo.

 The first part of the project was to healthcheck their existing logo design.

-I created a Pinterest board to help me with my seismology research.
-It was centred around measuing seismic activity and geometric graphics.
+We created a Pinterest board to help with the seismology research.
+It was centred around measuring seismic activity and geometric graphics.

-The seismic plate reserach that sparked an idea.
+The seismic plate research that sparked an idea.

 Sketching out the refined logo design.